davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

   sidebar: right
 ---

 In rare disease epidemiology, researchers often face a familiar challenge: most published studies do not provide individual-level patient data.
 Instead, they report only high-level summary statistics such as quartiles, means, and total sample size.
-Yet for health economic modeling, burden of disease estimation, or natural history modeling, we still need to understand the **full age-at-onset distribution**—including its shape, skew, and uncertainty.
+Yet for health economic modeling, burden of disease estimation, or natural history modeling, we still need to understand the full age-at-onset distribution, including its shape, skew, and uncertainty.

-This article presents a practical workflow for reconstructing that distribution using **parametric survival models**, with a focus on the **generalized gamma distribution**.
-We will also show how to incorporate parameter uncertainty using **probabilistic sensitivity analysis (PSA)** and how to compute key outputs such as diagnosis probabilities within specific age bands.
+This article presents a practical workflow for reconstructing that distribution using parametric survival models, with a focus on the generalized gamma distribution.
+We will also show how to incorporate parameter uncertainty using probabilistic sensitivity analysis (PSA) and how to compute key outputs such as diagnosis probabilities within specific age bands.

-This workflow is adapted from a full analysis [notebook](sen-analysis-Gamma-MVN-Cholesky.ipynb), and is intended to be immediately useful for epidemiologists, biostatisticians, and health economists working with sparse or aggregate-only datasets.
+This workflow is adapted from a full analysis [notebook](sen-analysis-Gamma-MVN-Cholesky.ipynb), and is intended to be immediately useful for epidemiologists, biostatisticians, and health economists working with sparse or aggregate-only datasets.<br><br>

 ## 1. Why Parametric Survival Modeling Matters